derrickny/Credibility_verification_System/README.md

 - Request Handling: Django's views were utilized to handle incoming requests from the web interface.
 When a user submits a statement for fact-checking, Django processes the input, passes it to the deployed model, and returns the verdict to the user.

 ### Conclusion
 Deploying the machine learning model using the Django framework enables easy access and utilization of the fact-checking functionality.
-B